KyleCorlett/Portfolio_Assignment/README.md

 - Styled blog posts (03/11/21)
 - Made current page link purple and non clickable (03/11/21)
 - Added banners (03/11/21)
+- Changed to a side nav bar
+- Added social links and img to new nav

 ## (22/10/2021)